antoniofull/thexpatmagazine.com/src/pages/blog/2014-03-03-planning-trip-new-york-tips.md

   - travelling
   - usa
 category:
-  - Expat Tips
+  - expat tips
-  - Destinations
+  - destinations
 ---

 Are you planning a trip to New York or you just moved there?
 Here Johnny T will give you some nice advices 🙂